stleerh/blog/providing_insight.md

 `/upload.php` to the address.
 At the time of this writing, my URL, which is no longer valid, was `http://php-sample-mywebapp.apps.stlee-cluster104.devcluster.openshift.com/upload.php`.
-Before you upload a file, we will set up the filters in the NetFlow table to view the traffic on this server.
+Before you upload a file, set up the filters in the NetFlow table to view the traffic on this server.

 1. In the drop-down menu that says **Developer**, select **Administrator**.
 2. From the Navigation Panel, click **Observe > Network Traffic**.
-3. In the filter field for **Common Namespace**, enter `mywebapp` and press Enter.
+3. In the filter field for **Common Namespace**, enter `mywebapp` and press **Enter**.
 4. In the **Refresh** drop-down menu, select _**15 seconds**_.
 5. In the time range drop-down menu next to **Refresh**, select _**Last 15 minutes**_.